 Swabs come in different shapes and sizes to work for the application requirements.
 A pointed swab is able to get into tight areas and corners.

 The seam on a typical foam swab can cause “blind spots”, areas where the foam is not as absorbent and more rigid.
 Normally that is not a problem but when cleaning or applying material in a tight hole, you may need a 360° usable area around the swab head.
 The wrapped design provides this option.

 In applications where particulates need to be kept to a minimum, or the swab head will be exposed to aggressive solvents that might attack polyurethane foam, knit polyester swabs are available.

 Sealed Polyester Pillow-Tip Swab

 This is a version of a wrapped swab that is shaped for larger surfaces.
 This may be used to polish optical mirrors, for example.
-You have the advantages of polyester, and the seamless design is better for delicate surfaces where the swab seal areas could scratch.
+You have the advantages of polyester, and the seamless design is better for delicate surfaces where a typical swab’s seal areas could scratch.

 With a total of 12 varieties of ESD Control Swabs, the Coventry swab line gives you the option to switch out all the swabs currently being used around sensitive electronics in your facility.
 While these swabs are generally more expensive, the cost pales in comparison to the cost of PCB reliability issues for you for rework, product returns, and loss of customer goodwill.